bridgekitio/frodo/README.md

 #### Node Support

-Abide uses the `fetch` function to make the actual HTTP requests, so if you are using Node 18+, you shouldn't need to do anything special as `fetch` is now in the global scope.
+Frodo uses the `fetch` function to make the actual HTTP requests, so if you are using Node 18+, you shouldn't need to do anything special as `fetch` is now in the global scope.
 If that's the case, ignore the next paragraph and subsequent sample code.